We all have a mental health.

 Healthy eating and exercise are good for your brain, too

-A balanced diet and regular exercise are good for cardiac health, but the endorphins released during exercise can also be good for our mental health, and may play a role in preventing the development of mental disorders.
+A balanced diet and regular exercise are good for cardiac health, but the endorphins released during exercise can also be good for our mental health, and may play a role in preventing an episode of mental illness from happening.

 There is also growing evidence that exercise alone can be an effective treatment for people with mild anxiety or depression.
 It’s a treatment that I routinely “prescribe” to my patients.